thegodone/molds-branch/doc/README.txt

        "mo" is index of the molcular orbital. mo=0 means the lowest energy MO.
        The default value of the "mo" is not set.

-       "mos" is indeces of the molcular orbital.
+       "mos" is a set of indeces of the molcular orbital.
-       To draw many and sequencial mos, this "mos" is prepared as "mos first_mo_index last_mo_index".
+       To draw many and sequencial MOs, this "mos" is prepared as "mos first_mo_index last_mo_index".
        The default value of the "mos" is also not set